Richard Thompson (marine biologist): Education

-Thompson was educated at University of Newcastle and the University of Liverpool where he was awarded a Ph.D in 1996.
+Thompson was educated at University of Newcastle and the University of Liverpool, where he was awarded a Ph.D in 1996.

 Career and research

 Thompson's paper, Lost at Sea: Where is All the Plastic?, published in the journal Science in 2004, was the first to use the term microplastics, which has since become common parlance.

 Since 2010 he has been professor of Marine Biology at the University of Plymouth.
 Since 2018 he has also been director of the Marine Institute, part of the School of Biological and Marine Sciences at the University.
 He also leads the University's International Marine Litter Research Unit.

+He is a co-coordinator of The Scientists' Coalition for an Effective Plastics Treaty, and in September 2024 led a further study - also published in Science - which stated that after two decades of research into microplastics, the world had sufficient evidence to agree global action to tackle them.